 When an accident causes serious injury or death, minimum coverage limits are often not enough to cover all damages.
 If damages exceed policy limits, victims may:

 Insurance carriers only pay up to the maximum stated in the at-fault driver’s policy.
-Anything beyond those limits becomes the legal responsibility of the driver.
+Anything beyond those limits becomes the driver’s legal responsibility.

 Optional Auto Insurance Coverage in Texas